Privacy Policy

 This Policy applies to personal information processed by Worldwide Cancer Research.
-It tells you about the way we collect, store and use personal information, your rights under data protection law, how you can request to see your information, and what to do if you have any concerns about our management of personal information.
+The sections below tell you about what personal information we collect, the way we collect, store and use personal information and why, your rights under data protection law, how you can request to see your information, and what to do if you have any concerns about our management of personal information.

 Our use of data for recruitment and for research funding are dealt with in more detail in separate notices.